ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

   * 2 x HDMI 2.1 out up to 8Kp60 (when 1 display is 8K the other will be 4K)
   * 1 x USB-C via DisplayPort alt. mode up to 8Kp30
   * 1 x micro HDMI input up to 4Kp60
-  * 2 x MIPI CSI connectors
+  * 2 x MIPI CSI connectors (Radxa about to sell an 8MP camera able to stream 4K @ 90 frames/sec based on SONY's IMX415 sensor)
   * 1 x 2.5GbE RJ45 port (RTL8125BG) with optional PoE HAT support
   * M.2 2230 key E socket (PCIe Gen2 x1) for an optional WiFi 6E and Bluetooth 5.2 M.2 module or to be used with a cheap mechanical adapter as SATA port
   * USB: 2x USB 3.0 Type-A ports, 1x USB 3.0 Type-C port, 2x USB 2.0 ports.
 USB3 ports limited to SuperSpeed (5 Gbps)